Departmental Honors Program

-- Completion of a Department Honors Project while enrolled in ECON 491-492: Directed Study or FIN 491-492: Directed Study under the supervision of a faculty advisor, plus a grade of B or higher in ECON 491-492 or FIN 491-492.
+- Completion of a Department Honors Project while enrolled in ECON 491-492: Independent Study or FIN 491-492: Independent Study under the supervision of a faculty advisor, plus a grade of B or higher in ECON 491-492 or FIN 491-492.
 The research project may be, for example, a historical study, a policy-analysis, or an empirical study.
 Department Honors Projects must be completed and submitted to the Department Honors Committee by April 30 of their year of graduation in the case of spring graduation or by November 30 of the year prior to graduation in the case of winter graduation.
 The completed projects must be formally presented to the Department Honors Committee in which all faculty members in the department are invited.

 - Approval of the department honors project by the Department Honors Committee.
 In the case of an unsatisfactory evaluation, the committee may suggest revision which, if completed in a timely fashion, may result in a satisfactory evaluation.
 Evaluation of the project will be based upon criteria announced prior to project production (see part D below).
 Students may appeal an unsatisfactory evaluation of a project to the Department Honors Committee, the Chairperson, the Dean, the VP for Academic Affairs, and the President (in this order) but must accompany such appeals with substantiating evidence of an incorrect or unfair evaluation.
 (Please refer to Section 3.11.4: Procedures for Handling Student Grievances in the College Handbook.)

 Dismissal from the Department Honors Program:

 - Failure to maintain required grades and GPAs will result in dismissal from the Department Honors Program at the beginning of the semester following the unsatisfactory performance.